lisaannbyrne1/MilestoneProject1/README.md

 The website must be user-friendly for all its users which includes staff, stakeholders, industry representatives and the general public.
 Additional feedback from the company is that the current website is text-heavy, and they would like to see more images through.

 ## Demo
+A live demo can be found here<a href=" https://lisaannbyrne1.github.io/MilestoneProject1/">here </a>

 ## UX